karlmanalo/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/Sprint Challenge 1.md

 ### Questions you need to answer

 1. Describe a technical decision you made.
 How did you make that decision?

+   I suggested that we merge all 4 databases into a master database.
+I believed that querying one database instead of 4 different databases would be easier.

 2. What are some of the risks given the decision you made?

+   Ultimately, we decided against this, as aggregating all the databases into one would be less performant due to the sheer size of the resulting database.

 3. What challenges do you foresee in using the architecture your team selected?

+   I believe the biggest challenges that we will face will be more on the data side in terms of sourcing the data and cleaning it.
+Perhaps the biggest challenge will be mapping each respective database to the master lookup table, but I may be overcomplicating it in my head.

 ## Prompt 3 - Professional Development